YevheniiGurinets/simple-immutable-storage/README.md

 const store = createSIS(); // {}

+/*
+String or array could be used as a path.
+All numbers in path will be interpreted as a array indexes.
+*/

 const pathAsAString = 'some.like.string';
 const nextStore = store.setIn(pathAsAString, 1); // { some: { like: { string: 1 } } }